Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/02-Intro-to-NGS-data-analysis-II.md

 Reference genomes have proven a powerful tool that allows us to appropriately address many scientific questions, as well as providing the scientific community a standardized coordinate system for that is used for specific genome builds.
 For example, the permanent start coordinate for the human gene *CDK9* in reference genome GRCh38/p.13 is chr9:127,786,034.

 New genome builds are produced when significant improvements have been made to the sequence, warranting release of an updated sequence with a new coordinate system.
 For example, genome coordinates are different between GRCh38 and GRCh37.
-Individual genome builds are sometime updated through *patches*, for example, when a previously ambiguous sequence becomes available.
+Individual genome builds are sometimes updated through *patches*, for example, when a previously ambiguous sequence becomes available.

 <p align="center">
 <img src="../figures/hg38.png" title="xxxx" alt="context"